McAlex777/Datenschutz/README.md

 The primary goal is a comprehensible, script-controlled conversion of the system with Microsoft board means - i.e. without external applications.
 A further goal is a sustainable conversion - via the standard procedures provided by Microsoft.
 Therefore, the primary focus is on policy configurations and the simple disabling of services.

+Care was taken not to restrict the user too much with the configurations.

 ========================================================

 **Documentations in german language.**